LegendMUD: Game characteristics

 The thematic structure of LegendMUD is based on a literal interpretation of historical legend, with content based on real locales at various points in history, but with mythological elements included as concrete reality.
 LegendMUD was derived from DikuMUD.
 At present, it features over 8,000 rooms contained within 60 areas.

-LegendMUD features several innovations, one of which was that players were not required to select a character class such as mage or warrior.
+LegendMUD features several innovations, one of which was that players were not required to select a character class, such as mage or warrior.
 Rather, a skill system is used, which has been noted as extensive and original.
-The player selects a hometown affecting the types of skills which are then able to be learned.
-For example, a character from the industrial period San Francisco has the opportunity to learn about guns, but cannot learn magic.
+The player selects a hometown affecting the types of skills which are then possible to learn.
+For example, a character from the industrial period in San Francisco has the opportunity to learn about guns, but cannot learn magic.
 In contrast, a character from ancient period Ireland is capable of learning druidic skills, but can never learn about more modern ideas such as field surgery.

 To further innovate on the learning of skills, the character must through interaction with non-player characters learn whatever that NPC had to teach, with some of these requiring a small form of quest.